dywa-varaprasad/JS-LearnWhatMatters/readme.md

 - there are 2 steps in functions;
 - function declaration and function calling

-the set of code wants to re-use whenever we needed.
+- the set of code wants to re-use whenever we needed.

--
+# Parameters and arguements
+ - in functions `parenthesis ()` a placeholder values is placed to get the value as input called `parameter`
+  - the value which we give to modify the function called `arguments`.

+  # Arrays
+- list of values called elements; can hold any type of values
+- arrays are indexed from **0**

+# objects
+- objects are set of variables and functions stored as key- value pair.